-When it comes to app support the iPhone is second to none.
+When it comes to app support the iPhone X has many choices.
 There are loads of great video camera apps available for it including Filmic Pro, Pro Cam, Mavis and Kinematic.
-It is also well supported with live video apps like Switcher Go.
-There is also a great variety of filmmaking equipment available for it and it is easily the best supported for microphones, Smartphone rigs, lenses, cases and other Smartphone filmmaking gear.
+It also has great live video apps too like Switcher Go.
+There is a great variety of filmmaking equipment available for it and it is easily the best supported for microphones, Smartphone rigs, lenses, cases and other Smartphone filmmaking gear.

-Some of its downsides are the removal of the 3.5mm microphone port.
-This is a big loss and you now have to use an adaptor to plug in a microphone that has a 3.5mm plug.
-Also you can no longer charge the iPhone 7 while you have a microphone attached unless you use a lightning port splitter.
+Some of its failings are the lack of the 3.5mm microphone port.
+This is a big loss as you now have to use an adaptor to plug in a microphone that has a 3.5mm plug.
+Also you cannot charge the iPhone X while you have a microphone attached unless you use a lightning port splitter.
 This can be a hindrance if you are doing a Facebook live and need to keep your iPhone battery topped up over a long broadcast.

-The iPhone 7 Plus is also expensive and you should consider that your will need a large hard drive if you are considering filming 4K video.
-The largest size available is the 256GB version but the price is a whopping $969 which may be out of the price range of many aspiring filmmakers.
+The iPhone X is also expensive.
+The largest size available is the 256GB version but the price is over a $1000 which may be out of the price range of many aspiring filmmakers.
 That said it is a quality Smartphone that is still number one for Smartphone filmmakers.

-The Google Pixel XL is Google’s flagship Smartphone.
-It may not be up to the high standards of the iPhone 7 but it is still a great Smartphone for shooting video.
-It handles image resolution well with impressive colour resolution and has an aperture of F/2 which means it can handle most lowlight situations.
-It has other great features like shake free hand-held recording to reduce camera shake.
-Be aware though that this is not true optical image stabilisation like in the iPhone.
+The Google Pixel 2 XL is Google’s flagship Smartphone.
+It may not be up to the high standards of the iPhone X but it is still a great Smartphone for shooting video.
+It has one of the best Smartphone cameras available.
+It handles image resolution well with impressive colour resolution and has an aperture of F/1.8 which means it can handle most low light situations.
+It also now has true optical image stabilisation like the iPhone X.

-The largest hard drive in the Pixel XL range is the 128GB model and you will need this space if you are considering using it for 4K video shooting.
-It sells around the $900 mark so isn’t as good value compared to the iPhone 7.
-The lower priced model comes with a 32GB which after you account for the operating system will not leave you with much room for filming video but may be okay for filming HD.
+The largest hard drive in the Pixel XL 2 range is the 128GB model and you will need this amount of storage if you are considering using it for 4K video shooting.
+It sells for around the $960 mark so it isn’t as good value compared to the iPhone X. The lower priced model comes with 64GB which after you account for the operating system will still leave you room for filming HD video but little space for 4K.

-The Google Pixel XL runs on the Android operating system and this will give you plenty of choices for video camera apps like Filmic Pro, Cinema FV5 and ProShot which all support full manual controls for shooting video.
+The Google Pixel XL 2 runs on the Android operating system.
+You have plenty of choices for video camera apps like Filmic Pro, Cinema FV5 and ProShot which all support full manual controls for shooting video.
 That said video camera apps can sometimes have reliability issues on Android because of the many makes and models of Smartphones.
-Luckily with the newer Android Smartphones this is becoming less of an issue.
+Luckily with newer Android Smartphones supporting the Camera 2 API this is becoming less of an issue.

 Samsung Galaxy S8 Plus